ddttom/ai-with-mac/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+When contributing:

+- Follow the established directory structure
+- Use descriptive commit messages
+- Update documentation as needed
+- Add appropriate images for new features or concepts
+- Ensure code examples are tested

 ## License